spoonapps/docs/getting_started/transitioning_from_docker/transitioning_from_docker.md

 Unlike Docker, Spoon containers are *not* required to be completely isolated from the host device resources.
 Spoon can fully or partially isolate objects as needed at a fine granularity.

 A Spoon **isolation mode** may be specified on a per-object basis.
 For example, it is possible to specify that one directory subtree should be fully isolated while another one is visible from the host device.
-Supported isolation modes include **full**, **merge**, and **write copy**.
+Supported isolation modes include **full**, **merge**, **hide**, and **write-copy**.

 When a container is created, by default it is given a read-only view into the host device's file system and registry; however, any changes are isolated and written instead to the container's sandbox.
-This allows virtual applications to consume host-device data and services while preventing any changes that would alter the system configuration.
+This allows virtual applications to consume host device data and services while preventing any changes that would alter the system configuration.

-Isolation from the host device only applies to processes that are created within the container.
-Existing applications or system services will not be isolated, nor will their interactions with processes inside the container.
-For example, executing an MSI installer package will result in an application being installed to the host device, as the installation is executed by a Windows system service.
-For this reason, we recommend use of a pre-existing package or the [snapshot](/docs/building/snapshotting) method to install MSIs.

 For more information on isolation modes, please see the [Isolation Modes](/docs/reference/spoon-studio) section of this documentation.